Jimmy Ma: 2024–2025 season: Four Continents bronze

 In January, at the 2025 U.S. Championships, Ma placed third in the short program and seventh in the free skate, finishing in fifth place overall.
 Following the withdrawal of Andrew Torgashev, Ma was assigned to compete at the 2025 Four Continents Championships in Seoul, South Korea the following month.
 Ma placed second in the short program and third in the free skate, winning the bronze medal overall.
 With the event taking place a few weeks following the 2025 Potomac River mid-air collision, which killed four members of the Skating Club of Boston, Ma dedicated his medal to the victims, including Evgenia Shishkova, Vadim Naumov, Jinna Han, Spencer Lane, as well as Han and Lane's mothers, Jin Han and Christine Lane.

 On March 2, 2025, Ma took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Eagle Flight 5342.
 He performed to "One Day I'll Fly Away," which was set to be Jinna Han's competitive routine for the upcoming season.

 2025–2026 season

-Ma started the season by finishing seventh at the 2025 CS Cranberry Cup International.
+Ma started the season by competing on the 2025–26 Challenger Series, finishing seventh at the 2025 CS Cranberry Cup International and tenth at the 2025 CS Kinoshita Group Cup.
+Going on to compete on the 2025–26 Grand Prix series, Ma placed tenth at the 2025 NHK Trophy and eleventh at the 2025 Finlandia Trophy.

+In January, Ma competed at the 2026 U.S. Championships, where he finished in eleventh place.